stellar/stellar-core/CONTRIBUTING.md

 Try to separate logically distinct changes into separate commits and thematically distinct commits into separate pull requests.

+# Performance impacting changes

+When submiting changes that may impact performance, you need to also provide some evidence of the improvement (which also implies no regression).
+See the [performance evaluation](performance-eval.md) document for more details.

 # Submitting Changes

 Please [sign the Contributor License Agreement](https://docs.google.com/forms/d/1g7EF6PERciwn7zfmfke5Sir2n10yddGGSXyZsq98tVY/viewform).